Jasper National Park History

 We also have a page dedicated to Maligne Lake history.

 The Jasper-Yellowhead Museum is well worth visiting while in town.
-In print, search out a copy of Meghan Power’s History of Jasper at local bookstores.
-The book can also be purchased through Summerthought Publishing.
+In print, search out a copy of Meghan Power’s History Of Jasper at local retailers.
+The book can also be purchased directly from Summerthought Publishing.